-What is Governance?
-A forum for the entire college to discuss and/or resolve such issues as smoking, food in the classroom, parking, grade appeal process, and class scheduling.
-We want your opinions on all campus issues!
+Governance is a forum for the entire college to discuss and/or resolve campus issues.
+We want your opinions on all issues, such as smoking, food in the classroom, parking, grade appeal process, and class scheduling.

 If you are interested in learning more about Governance, please contact Chair William DeVoe.